Mario Luraschi is known for his work on

 universal about Mario Luraschi’s work.
 On the same day, a riding instructor

-colleague, a policeman on horseback, my school riders, and people fully
+colleague, a policeman on horseback, my school riders,

 disconnected from the world of horses, all told me: « Wow, Mario Luraschi,